 Multi-Cloud Computing Trends:

-According to the survey of EMA (Enterprise Management Associates) in 2017 the percentage of enterprises that have a strategy to use multiple clouds grew to 85 percent (vs. 82 percent in 2016).
+According to the survey of EMA (Enterprise Management Associates) the percentage of enterprises that have a strategy to use multiple clouds grew to 85 percent (vs. 82 percent in 2016).

 What an enterprise needs to incorporate multi-cloud models: